-War Of The Roses Essay
+War Of The Roses Book Review

 For this research paper, I will concentrate on the happenings of the War of the Roses in 1455-1487.
 The War of the Roses commences as Henry VI’s mental health begins to deteriorate.
 Due to King Henry VI’s indisposition and consequent weak rule, Richard, Duke of York acquired an interest in seizing the English throne for himself.
 Opposing the York house was Henry Tudor of Lancaster.
 Throughout the bout of the War of the Roses, Sun Tzu’s philosophies dictated in his book, “The Art of War,” were incorporated in regards to spy work and espionage.
 Using Sun Tzu’s works, I will show similarities and try to effectively argue that the War of the Roses took a page out of Sun Tzu’s playbook.

 The prominent House of Lancaster was established …show more content…